fdazen/fda-documentation/financial_reports.md

 ###**Fields Legend***:

-**Opening Balance**: Total Revenue plus Taxe, minus Payments from the Fiscal Year Start until the day before the Run For Date.
+**Opening Balance**: Total Revenue plus Taxes, minus Payments from the Fiscal Year Start until the day before the Run For Date.
 **Revenue and Taxes**: displays a breakdown of Total Revenue, broken down by revenue and applicable taxes.
+**Payments**: shows the total payments recorded for the selected date and it breaks information down by payment types.
 **Transaction net**: the day’s Net Transactions (Total Revenue plus Total Taxes minus Total Payments).
 **Closing Balance**: Opening Balance plus Transaction Net.